+- 1. Repair the directory-container storage pool by taking one of the following actions: - If you replicated data by using the REPLICATE NODE command, issue the REPAIR STGPOOL command.

-1. To repair a directory-container storage pool, use the REPAIR STGPOOL command.
-For example, to repair a storage pool, STGPOOL1, issue the following command:
+For example, to repair a storage pool that is named STGPOOL1, issue the following command: